ehedman/headwall/README.md

 # headwall
-README Jan-2018
+README Jan-2024

 Headwall is a home gateway, firewall and network bridge that is designed to run on hardware that is widely available to anyone with an interest in embedded systems and Linux.

-Exampled hardware could be an Rasperry Pi, a PandaBoard, a BeagleBoardord or similar systems that can be purchased over the counter.
+Exampled hardware could be an Rasperry Pi, a BeagleBoardord or similar systems that can be purchased over the counter.

 The goal of the design of this system is that it should be easy to use and